2 Nice Girls

 2 Nice Girls was the self-titled debut album of Two Nice Girls, released on Rough Trade Records in 1989.
 This album contains the track "I Spent My Last $10 (On Birth Control & Beer)" which gained the group some commercial success.
-The album also features a track that combines The Velvet Underground's "Sweet Jane" with Joan Armatrading's "Love and Affection".
+The album also features the track "Sweet Jane (With Affection)" that combines The Velvet Underground's "Sweet Jane" with Joan Armatrading's "Love and Affection".

 The album was re-released in 2007 and received a 4-star review from the Austin Chronicle.